Oka Crisis Photo Analysis

 STEP 1 → Complete the ladder of inference for the assigned photo titled "Standoff" → See TEMPLATE below.
 Use only the photo and caption to complete STEP 1.
 FOCUS on what you SEE.

-4. Supporting REASON drawn from CRITERIA 3 that DIRECTLY REFERENCES a RESEARCH SOURCE.LINK to the in-class documentary The Oka Legacy
+4. Supporting REASON drawn from CRITERIA 3 that DIRECTLY REFERENCES a RESEARCH SOURCE (4 to 6 Sentences).

 Timeline